Start typing and press enter...

 The children’s voices have a lot of sounds.

-Exclamations were a bit trickier to select and we only kept the most commonly used ones.
+We built a trully realistic voice generator that can also deal with exclamations.
+Exclamations are a bit trickier to select and we kept the most commonly used ones.
 Exclamations are always followed by an exclamation sign (!) – quite obviously – but without the blank between the word and the sign.
 If there is a blank left in between, the exclamation will be ignored.
 You may noticed that in some cases certain exclamations in the document are doubled by the same exclamation in brackets (“), this is simply to avoid that the (“) causes a pause with these exclamations that already have pauses.